Frequently Asked Questions

 Sports are also a part of any camp experience.
-There is volleyball, basketball, softball, soccer, tetherball, and ping pong.
+There are volleyball, basketball, softball, soccer, tetherball, and ping pong.
 A new and well-liked sport is multi-ball soccer!
-On the lake there is swimming, fishing, paddle boating, and canoeing.
+On the lake there are swimming, fishing, paddle boating, and canoeing.

 Who may come?

 Anyone who likes the fun and adventure of being outdoors may be a camper at FPYC.
 Children and youth of any race, religious affiliation or national origin may attend the camp.